 You may apply for your child’s Consular Report of Birth Abroad at either the U.S. Embassy in Hanoi or the U.S. Consulate in Ho Chi Minh City.
 If the child was born in another country, we can only collect the application and supporting documents and forward them to the relevant U.S. Embassy or Consulate General in that country for adjudication.

 If you have completed all the steps above, then you’re ready to make your appointment.
 Please be advised the current wait time is approximately 3 weeks.
 Please follow these steps:

-- Please click here to schedule an appointment with the U.S. Embassy in Hanoi; or
+- Please send an email to HanoiCRBA@state.gov to schedule an appointment with the U.S. Embassy in Hanoi; or

-Please click here to schedule an appointment with the U.S. Consulate General in Ho Chi Minh City.
+Please send an email to VietnamCRBAAppt@state.gov to schedule an appointment with the U.S. Consulate General in Ho Chi Minh City.

 - Subject line for the email: “CRBA appointment – [NAME OF YOUR CHILD]”.
 Please clearly state in the email two preferences for an appointment date.
 The chosen dates must be at least three (3) weeks from the date you send your email.

 - Each child requiring a CRBA will need a separate appointment, though you may send all the information and documentation in one e-mail.
 In the e-mail, please attach: